Baked Mac and Cheese

 This is one of the easiest baked macaroni and cheese recipes I’ve seen!
 Here’s a rundown of the steps, but you’ll find the full recipe at the bottom of the post.

-- Cook pasta in boiling water about 1 minute less than the package directs for al dente.
+- Cook pasta in a large saucepan of boiling water about 1 minute less than the package instructions for al dente.
 After cooking, drain.

 - Melt butter in the bottom of a large casserole dish in the preheating oven.